chenggangpro/reactive-cache-support/README.md

 * This project is compatible with `reactivestream` aka [`project-reactor`](https://projectreactor.io/)
 * This project could integrate with `Spring Framework` (version>= 2.x)
 * This project implement reactive cache for business application scenarios.
 The default implementation includes the following:
-  * `InmemeoryReactiveCache` uses `java.util.DelayQueue` to implement cache behavior
+  * `InmemeoryReactiveCache` uses `java.util.concurrent.DelayQueue` to implement cache behavior
+  * `CaffeineReactiveCache` uses `com.github.benmanes.caffeine.cache.Cache` to implement cache behavior
-  * `RedisReactiveCache` uses `redis` and `spring-boot-redis` to implement cache behavior
+  * `RedisReactiveCache` uses `redis` and `spring-boot-data-redis` to implement cache behavior
-  * `DefaultReactiveCache` uses customized configuration to implement cache behavior
+  * `DefaultReactiveCache` uses customized configuration which specific configured by uses to implement cache behavior

 #### Usage